-Promising medication counteracts constipation caused by opioid painkillersJuly 16th, 2014 in Medications /
+Promising medication counteracts constipation caused by opioid painkillersJuly 16, 2014 in Medicine & Health / Medications

 Opioids – strong morphine-based painkillers – are widely prescribed to patients experiencing chronic severe pain.
 While these drugs are very effective for treating and managing pain, they have one particularly bothersome side effect: constipation.
 A new drug, called naloxegol, could bring relief.
 In stage 3 trials reported in the New England Journal of Medicine, KU Leuven and international researchers provide new evidence that the drug relieves constipation without dulling opioids' pain-relieving effects.